David Worley

 Who is David Worley in Idaho?
 David Worley is a Republican candidate from Pocatello running for the Idaho State Senate in District 28 in 2026.
 He is a combat veteran with 23 years of military service and previously ran for the Idaho Senate in District 29 in 2022, losing the general election to Democrat James Ruchti.

 What district is David Worley running in?
-Worley is running in Idaho Senate District 28, covering parts of Bannock and Power counties in Southeast Idaho.
+Worley is running in Idaho Senate District 28, covering parts of Bannock and Power counties in southeast Idaho.
 He faces Republican incumbent Jim Guthrie in the May 19, 2026 primary.

 Is David Worley an incumbent or challenger?
 Worley is a challenger with no prior elected office.
 He is running against 16-year incumbent Senator Jim Guthrie.